-aLAF – a Lesbian Arts Festival in Dublin, Ireland, celebrating Lesbian, Gay, Bisexual, Transgendered and Queer women’s artistry and creativity, from poetry to music, theatre to film making and visual art to the art of our own bodies. aLAF has been running annually since 2002.
+aLAF – a Lesbian Arts Festival in Dublin, Ireland, celebrating Lesbian, Gay, Bisexual, Transgendered and Queer women’s artistry and creativity, from poetry to music, theatre to film making and visual art to the art of our own bodies. aLAF has been running annually from 2002 – 2008.

 Gaywise LGBT Arts Festival, GFEST, aims to provide a unique platform for Queer Arts principally created by Lesbian, Gay, Bisexual & Transgender (LGBT) artists from a variety of diverse backgrounds.
 The festival will present the work in a creatively safe, stimulating and artistically challenging manner.
 It also offers the unique opportunity to showcase the artwork in London, UK.